 The great point of contention between Christ and the Jewish religious leaders at His time was about the traditions by which they interpreted God’s holy law (Mark 1:22, 44; 2:19, 24; 7:1–14; Luke 6:9).
-Christ made it clear that it was not He but rather they who were destroying the law, making it of none effect by their traditions (Matt.
-15:3, 6, 9; Mark 7:13).
+Christ made it clear that it was not He but rather they who were destroying the law, making it of none effect by their traditions (Matthew 15:3, 6, 9; Mark 7:13).

 Christ declared, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18).
 By fulfilling the law Christ simply “filled” it “full” of meaning—by giving men an example of perfect obedience to the will of God, in order that the same law “might be fulfilled in us” (Romans 8:3, 4).